ReCheck-io/recheck-sdk/README.md

 ## You can start recording data on blockchain right now!

 ### Play and try whatever comes to your mind with the current tools on our test environment

+#### We have a functionality test page

+Hop on _https://libdemo.recheck.io/_ and give a fast preview of our most important functionalities.

+#### We have a test environment
-We have the environment ready for you to try out how the system works at https://beta.recheck.io.
+The environment is ready for you to try out how the system works at https://beta.recheck.io.
 Break it, have fun, come up with new ideas of usage.

 #### [See how you can do that with our CLI tool by clicking here.](https://github.com/ReCheck-io/hammerJS)
 ### You loved our test environment and decided to record on the main net?